 Discussion

-The analysis of Polish part of EORP-AF General Long-Term registry provides an important view on patients with AF and concomitant vascular disease.
+The analysis of Polish participants of the EORP-AF General Long-Term registry provides an important view on patients with AF and concomitant vascular disease.
 The major findings of the present study are as follows.
-Firstly, vascular disease is prevalent in almost two-fifths of patients with AF and is related to various atherosclerotic risk factors.
-Secondly, the overall use of OAC was high, 89%, and comparable between patients with and without vascular disease.
+First, vascular disease is prevalent in almost two-fifths of patients with AF and is related to various atherosclerotic risk factors.
+Second, the overall use of OAC was high, 89%, and comparable between patients with and without vascular disease.
 In addition, the use of NOAC increased over time in parallel with decreased VKA use regardless of vascular disease status.
-Thirdly, the incidence of MAE and its components is numerically higher in patients with vascular disease than in those without.
-Moreover, patients with concomitant CAD and PAD had numerically higher mortality rate than those with PAD and CAD alone.
-Fourth, relative to patients with vascular disease on NOAC, those treated with VKA had higher absolute rate of MAE but similar risks for TBE and HE.
+Third, the incidence of MAE and its components was numerically higher in patients with vascular disease than in those without.
+Moreover, patients with concomitant CAD and PAD had numerically higher mortalitythan those with PAD and CAD alone.
+Fourth, relative to patients with vascular disease on NOAC, those treated with VKA had higher absolute rate of MAE but similar risks for TE and HE.
 Finally, in AF patients with vascular disease, the concomitant use of antiplatelet therapy was associated with increased risk of MAE, its components and HE.

 Reports on the prevalence of vascular disease and its components have been contradictory.
 Reported PAD prevalence in the AF population, varies from 4.1% to as high as 16.8% [Violi], whereas CAD prevalence varies from 17.0% to 46.5% [Michniewicz].
 Compared to our results, in whole EORP-AF General Long-Term registry, the prevalence of CAD and PAD was 29.3% and 8.1%, respectively [Boriani].
-With reference to vascular disease, Olesen et al found a prevalence of 17.5% in the Danish AF population [Olesen], Pastori et al found a prevalence of 27.7% in the Italian AF patients [Pastori], whereas Outcomes Registry for Better Informed Treatment of Atrial Fibrillation II (ORBIT-AF II) reported that almost one-third of patients with new-onset AF had vascular disease [Inohara].
+With reference to vascular disease, Olesen et al found a prevalence of 17.5% in the Danish AF population [Olesen], while Pastori et al reported a prevalence of 27.7% in Italian AF patients [Pastori].
+The Outcomes Registry for Better Informed Treatment of Atrial Fibrillation II (ORBIT-AF II) reported that almost one-third of patients with new-onset AF had vascular disease [Inohara].

 In our study, 10.4%, 37% and 44% of AF patients were recognized with PAD, CAD and vascular disease, respectively.
 The wide difference between those previous reports and our data according vascular disease prevalence may reflect the nature of the study itself.
 In studies based on ICD codes [Olesen], reporting could be affected by selection bias or wrong coding, while randomized controlled trials are a highly selected cohort that may overestimate of vascular disease prevalence.

 Among the clinical factors identified in our study as associated with vascular disease, age, hypercholesterolemia, HF, and diabetes mellitus have been previously identified as risk factors both in general population [Shammas] and in AF patients [Olesen, Anandasundaram, Shahid, Inohara].
-Of note, HF and diabetes mellitus have been also found to be independent predictors of MAE among patients with vascular disease.
-This close association with HF and previous history of clinically evident atherosclerotic disease (diabetes mellitus) for both occurrence of vascular disease and MAE among AF patients, emerging concept that all these factors may be more intimately related, perhaps also from a pathophysiological perspective [Börschel].
+Of note, HF and diabetes mellitus were independent predictors of MAE among patients with vascular disease.
+This close association with HF and previous history of clinically evident atherosclerotic disease (diabetes mellitus) for both occurrence of vascular disease and MAE among AF patients, reemphasizes that all these factors may be intimately related, perhaps also from a pathophysiological perspective [Börschel].